 Pupils learn about the Law of Conservation of Energy, which is a fundamental law in physics, as everything that happens in the Universe obeys this law.
 Such knowledge enables pupils to appreciate energy transfers that take place in electric circuits.

-Year 9 Science at Michaela
+Year 9 Science

 Unit 7 (Biology)